TWI Job Instruction (JI)

 QUICKLY TRAIN EMPLOYEES TO DO A JOB CORRECTLY, SAFELY AND CONSCIENTIOUSLY

-The Job Instruction (JI) training aims to help manufacturing companies develop a well-trained workforce characterized by less scrap, rework, and rejects; fewer accidents; and less tool and equipment damage.
+Job Instruction (JI) training aims to help manufacturing companies develop a well-trained workforce characterized by less scrap, rework, and rejections; fewer accidents; and less tool and equipment damage.

 Download Solution One-Sheet